vryy/4C/README.md

 More information about the cmake presets can be found [in the wiki](https://gitlab.lrz.de/baci/baci/-/wikis/CMake-Presets).

-**Note:** Make sure to use at least cmake 3.25.
+**Note:** Make sure to use at least CMake 3.25.
 Install it in your path or use the ones provided on your institute's server.

 #### Build